hbeni/fgcom-mumble/README.md

 Installation
 -----------------------
-- The release ZIP contains all binary plugins for all supported operating systems:
+The release ZIP contains all binary plugins for all supported operating systems in the `plugin` folder:
   - `fgcom-mumble.so` for Linux (64 bit)
   - `fgcom-mumble.dll` for Windows (64 bit)
+  - `fgcom-mumble-x86_32.dll` for Windows (32 bit)

+Several installation procedures exist:

+### GUI method (recommended)
+- Start Mumble.
+- In Mumbles *Configure/Settings/Plugins* dialog, hit *Install plugin*.
+- Select the matching plugin library for your operating system (incompatible ones be rejected).
+Mumble will install the plugin file and report success.
+- browse the plugin list and activate *FGCom-mumble*.
+- You are now ready to go!

+### Manual install trough terminal
+The installation can also be started by calling mumble from the commandline with the plugin binary release, like: `mumble fgcom-mumble-client-binOnly-0.7.0.zip`

+### Manual install by file copying
-- Copy the plugin for your operating system to mumbles `plugins`-folder.
+Copy the plugin for your operating system to mumbles `plugins`-folder.
 Mumble will pick it up automatically and show it in the plugins dialog.
-The installation can also be started by calling mumble from the commandline with the plugin binary release, like: `mumble fgcom-mumble-client-binOnly-0.7.0.zip`
+Activate the plugin.

 Plugin configuration